vikas2020/Data-Visualization-Course-CS-625/HW5/Report.md

 ## Part 2

-For further investigation I used histogram from part 1.
+For further investigation I used **histogram from part 1**.
-- As we discussed if we changed the binwidth, the resulting visualization is significantly distorted.
-So I changed binwidth to 0.1 to see the smaller details of the dataset.
+- As we discussed if we **changed the binwidth**, the resulting visualization is significantly distorted.
+So I changed binwidth to **0.1** to see the smaller details of the dataset.
 - Now after decreasing the binwidth the visualization is remarkably improved.
-- Now its quite easy to identify  outliers in the histogram.
+- And its quite easy to **identify  outliers** in the histogram.
-- In the previous visualization with binwidth 0.5, there is a spike in distribution at  10^4 bin zone  but in this visualization, we can see its a gradual increase in the population distribution.
+- In the previous visualization with **binwidth 0.5,** there is a **spike in distribution at  10^4 bin zone  but in this visualization, we can see its a gradual increase in the population distribution**.
-- Similarly after the median we can identify certain outliers between 10^4 - 10^5 in this visualization which are unable to detect in the previous one.
+- Similarly after the median we can identify certain outliers between **10^4 - 10^5** in this visualization which are unable to detect in the previous one.

-I created one more chart with binwidth 0.9 and again the visualization is changed with respect to bin.
+**I created one more chart with binwidth 0.9 and again the visualization is changed with respect to bin.**
 Now its looks like that the population distribution is maximum at the median and there is a steep decline in the distribution after the median.
 So we can say that they can be useful for visualizing the distribution of continuous, discrete or even unordered data.
 However, they also has some drawbacks like they are too much dependent on the number and position of bins, which can affect the appearance and interpretation of the graph.

-*Code snippet for Histogram with bin size 0.1*
+#### Code snippet for Histogram with bin size 0.1
 ```
 HSGM_vis<-ggplot(censusdata, aes(x=CENSUS2010POP))+theme_bw()+geom_histogram(binwidth=0.1,color="grey", fill="orange")+